 In preparation for the medical examination, you will need to take several items.
 This list will vary based on the location of your exam.
 If you are attending an exam outside the United States, the U.S. embassy will give you specific guidance for your country.
 However, you will generally need to take the following items to an immigration medical exam:

-• List of medications (if you are being treated for a chronic medical condition or taking medications on a regular basis)
+- List of current medications (if you are being treated for a chronic medical condition or taking medications on a regular basis)

 Medical History